boaz-foux/hedonGL/README.md

 # hedonGL
-a simple POC for hedonh
+a simple POC for hedonh,
+hedongl invoke the functionality of gl glu & glfw to node.js .

 ```js
 const hgl =require('hedonGL'),